-The investment policy recommends diversification of risk, and as such the Foundation holds its funds in two Common Investment Funds: the Charity Multi-Asset Fund with Cazenove and the CCLA COIF Charities Investment Fund.
+The investment policy recommends diversification of risk.
+The Foundation holds its funds in the CCLA COIF Charities Investment Fund, a Common Investment Fund which gives the necessary diversification.

 St Mary Newington Educational Foundation holds its funds in the CCLA COIF Charities Investment Fund, the CCLA COIF Property Investment Fund, the CCLA COIF Global Equity Fund and the M&G Equity Investment Fund for Charity (Charifund).